martinkersner/seoul-artificial-intelligence-meetup/docs/index.md

 #### Name Entity Recognition for Medicines
 This talk will be an introduction of NER and its application to extraction of drug names and dosage in documents.

+#### A Toy Model for Homomorphic Encryption for Linear Regression
+Over the last few years, the volume of data has exploded, the collection and manipulation of data by cloud services has been democratized.
+While cloud computing platforms can perform difficult computations it also raised the question of privacy.
+A solution is to use homomorphic encryption, a form of encryption that allows computation on encrypted data.
+Can machine learning algorithms be trained on encrypted data?
+In this talk Adel will provide a naive answer through a simple toy model for linear regression.

 #### uTensor / Tensorflow on Mbed Microcontrollers
 ARM has made uTensor library to support ML/AI inference in MBED micro controllers. uTensor translates Tensorflow model into a C++ compatible library that can be imported to MBED apps.
 This talk will also show MNIST character recognition demo on STM32F413 development platform.